Philipp Furler, ETH Zurich, Switzerland

 Organization and Structure

 The operating agent is responsible for organization and reporting of Task II activities.
 National Coordinators are reporting the individual country activities to the operating agent and enable local contacts for international collaborations between R&D institutions and Industry.
-Appointed Topic Experts are in charge of reporting the status of the core technology routes and are coordinating sub-task activities.
+Appointed Topic Experts and Activity Leaders are reporting the status of the core technology routes and are coordinating sub-task activities.